nemanjamt/nemanjamt/README.md

 ## &nbsp;About Me

-&nbsp;&nbsp;&nbsp;&nbsp;Currently working as a DevOps and Backend engineer \
+&nbsp;&nbsp;&nbsp;&nbsp Graduated Software Engineer from the [Faculty of Technical Sciences in Novi Sad](ftn.uns.ac.rs) &nbsp;&nbsp;&nbsp;&nbsp;Currently working as a DevOps and Backend engineer \
 &nbsp;&nbsp;&nbsp;&nbsp;I have the most experience in web development and DevOps, with additional interest in cyber security, mobile development and machine learning and feel comfortable working in these areas.